bbbtttiii/visualifter/README.md

 # visualifter
-A weightlifting visualizer: Build and organize workout "blocks".
+A weightlifting visualizer: Create lifts with various reps, sets, and weight, then arrange “blocks” to build custom programs.

 ## Getting Started